yuppari/svconstruct-framework/field-docs/Proposal - Resonant-Qualimath Module.md

 ```

 Desired Result: Whenever you save a log file, there will now be:
-* The knowledge to READ and WRITE resonance.
+* The knowledge to READ and WRITE resonance progress.
 * The triage stub in your log files to support calculation.
 The stub itself should allow emotional scan results to be included as an addendum.
 <br> For mid-conversation, ask to perform math check or `<svc-math-suite>`.